davidmarkclements/Respondu/README.md

 Respondu 0.0.1alpha
 ==

-A cross browser platform for implementing and creating Responsive techniques
+A cross browser platform for implementing and creating gracefully degrading Responsive techniques